About Us / Board

 Community Living Services (CLS).
 CLS staff work with individuals age 3 and up to identify needs and goals, and assist individuals to live, work and participate in our community.
 We determine eligibility for services, assist in accessing resources, and authorize services that meet the person’s needs.
 A majority of services are paid by 60% Federal government funds, and 40% from State and local tax dollars.

 Early Intervention (EI).
-EI provides services for children under age three who have developmental delays.
+EI provides services for children age birth through two who have developmental delays.
 Staff have special training to assist babies and toddlers with a variety of needs including hearing and vision loss, autism, language delays, Down syndrome, gross motor deficiencies, and more.
 This program is highly effective, with 50% of the children no longer needing services upon entering kindergarten.
 EI is funded by Help Me Grow and the Developmental Disabilities of Clark County tax levy.

 Adult Habilitation.
 Quest Adult Services offers programs that promote independence, self-sufficiency, and involvement in the community.
 Services are tailored to meet the needs, interests, and desires of the recipient.
 Quest is funded by Medicaid waivers and local tax dollars.